-Transit Gateway is now attached to Spoke Gateways but Transit Gateway will not route traffic between Spoke Gateways.
+Although the Transit Gateway is now attached to the Spoke Gateways, it will not route traffic between Spoke Gateways.

 Step 5: Enable Connected Transit¶

 By default, spoke VPCs are in isolated mode where the Transit will not route traffic between them.
-To allow the Spoke VPCs to communicate with each other, we need to enable Connected Transit
+To allow the Spoke VPCs to communicate with each other, you must enable Connected Transit: